WICG/performance-memory/explainer.md

 * A site was creating at startup a large array buffer that would usually remain untouched for the duration of the session [rarely used feature].
 * A site was unnecessarily creating hundreds of Canvas2D elements.

+# <a name="appendix-c"></a> Appendix C - Shared Memory

+The semantics of accounting for shared memory are poorly defined.
+If a memory region is mapped into multiple processes [possibly multiple times], and is being used by multiple sites, which ones should it count towards?

+On Linux, one common solution is to use proportional set size, which counts 1/Nth of the resident size, where N is the number of other mappings of the region.
+This has the nice property of being additive across processes.
+The downside is that it is context dependent. e.g. If a user opens more tabs, thus causing a system library to be mapped into more processes, the PSS for previous tabs will go down.

+This specification recommends that all shared memory be attributed a single owner.
+It should count with its full weight in any memory estimates for that owner, and count as nothing for all other memory estimates.
+This retains the additive property, while still remaining context free.

 # Appendix D - Possible Future Extensions